-For example, as illustrated in Figure~\ref{fig:approach:arch}, suppose we use a ViT model with 30$\times$30 input resolution and 10$\times$10 input patch resolution as the base model.
+As a concrete example, we illustrate our method in Figure~\ref{fig:approach:arch}.
+Suppose we use a ViT model with 30$\times$30 input resolution and 10$\times$10 input patch resolution as the base model.
 An input image will be partitioned into 3$\times$3 patches.
-To defend against adversarial patches with 5$\times$5 resolution, we let each mask to exclude 2$\times$2 local patches, \ie a square region with 20$\times$20 resolution.
-By sliding the 2$\times$2 mask over all local patches in the image, we can get four (2$\times$2) possible mask locations and guarantee at least one of the mask locations can completely hide the 5$\times$5-pixel adversarial patch.
+To defend against adversarial patches with 5$\times$5 resolution, we let each mask exclude 2$\times$2 local patches, \ie, a square region with 20$\times$20 resolution.
+By sliding the 2$\times$2 mask over all local patches in the image, we can obtain four (2$\times$2) possible mask locations and guarantee at least one of the mask locations can completely hide the 5$\times$5-pixel adversarial patch.
 A certified prediction is produced if the four masked predictions vote for the same class as the non-masked prediction.